by Karen Nakamura

 The Pentax 6x7 is the Arnold Schwazenegger of cameras -- everything else is a "girlie-man" compared to this behemoth.
-When you pick it up, it seems like it is made of solid metal.
+When you pick it up, it feels like it is made of solid metal.
 It's impossible to tell from photographs the sheer scale of this camera.
 Let me just say this - with the standard 105mm f/2.4 lens and prism, it weighs 1760 grams.
 That's twice the weight of a Leica M7 with 50mm f/1.4.
 (A fully loaded Nikon F5 with 50mm f/1.4 comes close at 1580 grams.)
 If the Pentax 67 isn't man enough for you, the Mamiya RB67 at 2690 grams or the Fuji 680 is your next best choice.
 Pentax 6x7 cameras are now widely available on the used market for about $600 with standard lens, which makes them the easiest entry to medium format quality.
 Using the text or images on this website without permission on an ebay auction or any other site is a violation of federal law.

 My Pentax 67 Lens Collection 55mm f/4 SMC * Currently loaned out |